Our Occupational Therapists can help you!

 This case study is obtained from the luxury care and is about a female patient who is 78 years old.
 She is diagnosed with vascular dementia which cannot be reverted but with certain care and treatment, she is taught to live her life to the fullest.

 Helping techniques for the management of her behavior were introduced slowly and her fearfulness of the environment was reduced.
 Within four weeks of therapy and treatment, a huge difference was seen in her condition.
 This helped her regain her own personality and now she lives in the care of the staff being completely happy, responsive and is able to do her daily tasks.

-Dementia treatment are non-invasive and can help being independent again.
+Dementia treatments are non-invasive and can help you b independent again.